themcaffee/mediawiki-aws/README.md

 ## Getting started

+1. Ensure you have your AWS CLI credentials setup (`aws configure`)
 1. Create the Route53 Zone and ACM certificate through the console (or other means).
 1. Copy `.env.example` to `.env` and set the parameters.
-1. Ensure you have your AWS CLI credentials setup (`aws configure`)
 1. Install dependencies: `npm install`
+1. Configure non-secret parameters in `bin/mediawiki.ts`
-1. Deploy to AWS: `npx cdk diff`
+1. Deploy to AWS: `npx cdk deploy MediaWikiDev`

 ## Roadmap